jiayiwen23/jiayiwen23/README.md

 - 👋 Hi, I’m Jiayi Wen.
-- 👀 I’m interested in programming.
+- 👀 I’m a new graduate from Northeastern University Vancouver, with a master's degree in Computer Science.
-- 🌱 I’m a new graduate from Northeastern University Vancouver, with a master's degree in Computer Science.
+- 🌱 I’m looking for SDE intern/ng position.
-- 💞️ I’m looking for SDE intern/ng position.
+- 💞️ I’m interested in swimming, yoga and hiking.
 - 📫 Let's connect on LinkedIn [💙](https://www.linkedin.com/in/jiayi-wen-northeastern/)

 <!---